Learning When to Advise Human Decision Makers: Additional Details on Learning the Advising Policy

 Our approach is motivated by several observations from prior work and current practice.
 First, in prior studies on AI-assisted human decision making, the AI component is completely oblivious of the human decision maker: the human always receives advice from an algorithm, but, importantly, the algorithm is not aware of its human counterpart and whether its advice may actually be helpful to him.
 This is despite the fact that human decision makers have their own strengths and sometimes reach better decisions on their own, without the algorithmic input, and the computational methods have their own limitations and can have errors and biases (as was studied in recent literature on human-AI complementary performance \cite{groh2022,wilder2020,madras2018,kamar2012,bansal2021,steyvers2022}), and so algorithmic advice may not always be helpful.

-For example, in a recent experiment that studied human prediction in the pretrial-release decision setting \cite{benCSCW}, the most accurate human prediction performance was achieved in an ``Update'' treatment, in which the human decision makers first made a risk prediction on their own and only then observed the algorithmic prediction and were allowed to update their prediction if they wished.
-However, in this dataset we found that in 66\% of the predictions, the human's initial prediction (before observing the algorithmic input) was already equal to or better than the algorithm's prediction.
+E.g., in a recent experiment that studied human prediction in the pretrial-release decision setting \cite{benCSCW}, the most accurate human predictions were achieved in an ``Update'' treatment, in which the human decision makers first made a risk prediction on their own and only then observed the algorithmic prediction and were allowed to update their prediction if they wished.
+However, in this dataset we found that in 66\% of the predictions, the human's initial prediction (before observing the algorithmic input) was already equal to or more accurate than the algorithm's prediction.
 Moreover, in 36\% of the predictions, humans' initial prediction was strictly more accurate than the algorithm's, and after showing them the algorithmic prediction their prediction performance deteriorated 32\% of these times.